You are listening to the Sean Hannity Radio Show Podcast.

 We're keeping it.

-Well, one of the great incentives to get governors like uh Kasich in Ohio to support this thing was that money.
+Well, one of the great incentives to get governors like Kasich in Ohio to support this thing was that money.

-Um that's paid for by the federal government.
+Having a high-risk pool that's paid for by the federal government.

-These were called risk quarters under Obamacare, they're called stabilization fund under uh the Republican plan.
+They're called stabilization fund under the Republican plan.

 But here's the point, Sean.

-That's not freedom, that's not free enterprise, that's not free markets.
+That's not free markets.

 You know, well, what about the options that you and I have discussed at length here?

-The you know, for example, my buddy Josh Umber, who is with this cooperative that he created where it's fifty bucks a month for an adult and it's unlimited care and ten bucks a month for a child, and you and I both know under Obamacare it's illegal to buy a catastrophic plan, that would now be legal.
+For example, my buddy Josh Humber, who is with this cooperative that he created where it's 50 bucks a month for an adult and it's unlimited care and 10 bucks a month for a child.

-Does this create the option, the availability of these cooperatives to spring up around the country, which is basically concierge service for for blue-collar workers?
+Does this create the option, the availability of these cooperatives to spring up around the country, which is basically concierge service for blue-collar workers?

 Does it allow health care savings accounts to now be part of the equation for most people?

-There are twelve key regulations in Obamacare.
+There are 12 key regulations in Obamacare.

-This bill repeals two out of twelve.
+This bill repeals two out of 12.

 Yeah, but you didn't answer my question.